-We expect the whole process will take at least 3 months, depending on how far along your project is.
-The Trust is committed to minimising formal barriers in our application process and we hope to make sure our decisions are as timely as possible.
+We expect the whole process will take at least 3 months, depending on how far along your project is and Trust staff will work alongside you through the whole process.
+The Trust is committed to minimising barriers in our application process and we hope to make sure our decisions are as timely as possible.

 We have heard from the sector that you would like to see a less transactional relationship with the Trust and more of a partnership and we intend to apply this approach with our Impact Fund recipients and the Tamariki and Rangatahi sector in general.